Anime Review: Fooly Cooly: Alternative (2018)

-Availability: Streaming English dubbed on AdultSwim, subbed on Crunchyroll
+Availability: Available on blu-ray, streaming English dubbed on AdultSwim, subbed on Crunchyroll

 In a town where nothing exciting happens, Kana Koumuto and her friends, Tomomi "Pets" Hetada, Hijiri Yajima, and Man "Mossan" Motoyama are dragged into odd situations by Haruhara Haruko.
 What will happen to Kana and her friends when mysterious giant irons appear all around the world and what are they going to do when everything they know and love is threatened by the mysterious power of Atomsk?